bmind7/ImageSimilarityAPI/README.md

 # Image Similarity API

 Our API utilizes a deep neural network to compare features of two images and calculate similarity score.
+We allow a large number of concurrent requests.

 **Use cases**
 * Find duplicated files on HDD - Reduces storage usage.